gminator/poker/README.md

 ## Card

-Cards are complex in that they can be represented by letters (K,Q,J,A) that have a numeric value.
+Cards are complex in that they can be represented by letters (K,Q,J,A) that have a numeric value with an accompanying suit or symbol.
 The class will store these properties that can later be used for classification, validation and evaluation.

 |Cards| | |
 |-------|-| -|